 We believe that the concept for Deloitte Summit is particularly sensitive to the site, responding not only to the physical environment, but the social and economic needs of our city.
 Deloitte Summit represents our latest effort in our ongoing fight for beauty.
 We hope the project is seen in this context and that on completion it will form a new, beautiful contribution that will help our city realize its full potential.

-In 2018, with our partner Allied, we began exploring a collaboration with Deloitte to provide an innovative and differentiated experience for their clients and their people at new Deloitte BC headquarters in Vancouver.
-What we learned through this process was that our three companies, Allied, Westbank and Deloitte, each share an essential value: courage.
+We were introduced to this project’s anchor tenant Deloitte through our partner Allied and from there began a conversation around providing an innovative and differentiated experience for their team.
+What we learned through this process is that our three companies, Allied, Westbank and Deloitte, each share an essential value: courage.

-Courage requires a point of view that may run counter to convention, environments that embrace or pursue disruption, and actions that defy industry norms.
-With Deloitte Summit, we have collaboratively challenged ourselves to create something uniquely impactful by changing the way workspace is created and used; ultimately setting the standard for future development in our city and across the country.
+Courage requires a point of view that may run counter to convention; ideas that embrace or pursue disruption; and actions that defy industry norms.
+With Deloitte Summit, we want to change the way workspace is created, used and perceived.
+We want to set the standard for future development in our city and across the country.